zacswider/waveAnalysis/2-channel/README.md

 ## Running the scripts

-1) If it's not already open, open the terminal by pushing `Command–Space bar`, typing "terminal", and hitting enter.
+1) If it's not already open, open the terminal or anaconda prompt.
 2) If you haven't restarted the terminal since installing your environment, you're already in the correct directory.
 If you aren't sure, type `pwd` into the terminal and hit enter.
-Next, type `cd ~/Desktop/signalProcessing-main` into the terminal and hit enter to navigate to the unzipped flder.
+Next, type `cd ~/Desktop/signalProcessing-main/2-channel` into the terminal and hit enter to navigate to the unzipped flder.
-3) Activate the newly installed environment by typing `conda activate waves` into the terminal and hitting enter.
+3) Activate the newly installed environment by typing `conda activate wave_analysis` into the terminal and hitting enter.
 4) Type `python3 signalprocessing2c.py` into the terminal and hit enter to run the script.
-5) It may take a second to connect to the correct environment the first time you run, but next a window will appear asking you for some parameters to adjust:
+5) Next a window will appear asking you for some parameters to adjust:

 <img width="496" alt="Screen Shot 2022-01-17 at 8 51 59 AM" src="https://user-images.githubusercontent.com/32859488/149791989-d627fab0-c64d-4690-923b-fb56bbe7cb7f.png">